 Extensive international research and our own experience confirms that this format leads to more students passing with better grades.
 This is because more students make it to the end of the course, less subjects need to be concentrated on at any one time and there are fewer assessments to complete at any one time.
 Even better, there will no longer be any exams.
 Some courses may still have smaller tests along the way, but none will have the traditional long final exam.
 Other assessments and industry projects will be tailored to suit this new optimised system as well.
 It doesn’t affect student loans or allowances in any way and allows you to start at any one of five times a year if you also do our summer school.

 At MIT, our focus is to help you develop the skills and knowledge you need either to get a job or advance your career.

 We work closely with industry to offer programmes of study that meet job-market needs.
 We also have a number of initiatives to support graduate job-seekers, such as industry projects in real businesses, and globally-recognised qualifications.
 We structure our programmes carefully to enable you to move straight from study to work.
 Our aim is to get you into a job that puts you on the path to achieving your goals.

 We also provide flexible learning options to suit your lifestyle and career aspirations.
 Whatever your education or work history, you can enter at a level that suits your specific needs.
 You will find certificates, diplomas, degrees and post-graduate options, with both part-time and full-time study that can fit around your work or family commitments.
 We teach all of our practical programmes at MIT Manukau, our easily accessible, purpose-built campus located right in the heart of Manukau.

-Most of all, our teaching staff in the Faculty of Business and Information Technology are passionate about helping students reach their full potential.
+Most of all, our teaching staff in the School of Digital Technologies are passionate about helping students reach their full potential.
 With many of our classes being small, you are known by name, and our staff work closely with you to help you achieve success.

 The following programmes are available in this area of study: